Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 Good to know: This sleeping pad is unisex

-The Therm-a-Rest Z Lite Sol is a great option for lightweight backpackers – we found the 410g/14oz closed cell foam sleeping pad was barely noticeable in terms of weight on our packs when testing.
+The Therm-a-Rest Z Lite Sol is a great option for lightweight backpackers.
+I found this 410g/14oz closed cell foam sleeping pad was barely noticeable in terms of weight on my pack when testing.
 Similar to the Nemo Switchback above, the Therm-a-Rest Z Lite Sol has an R-Value of 2 making it suitable for mostly summer treks.

-Whilst this is quite low compared to some of the other top sleeping pads in our round up, we found that the dimples did help to trap heat and lead to it feeling decently warm when used in the right (summer and very early fall/autumn) circumstances.
-In fact, in our warmer tests, it performed a treat.
+Whilst this is quite low compared to some of the other top sleeping pads in our guide, I found that the dimples did help to trap heat and lead to it feeling decently warm when used in the right (summer and very early fall/autumn) circumstances.
+In fact, in my warmer tests, it performed a treat.
 With this all in mind, it can make a great addition to your kit if you know you’ll be backpacking most of the time in fairer conditions.

-As with all closed cell foam sleeping pads, they’re best if you don’t have too many aches and pains as whilst they do provide comfort, this is of course not as much as some of the burlier inflatable sleeping pads we’ve gone through further down in this review.
+As with all closed cell foam sleeping pads, they’re best if you don’t have too many aches and pains as whilst they do provide comfort, this is of course not as much as some of the burlier inflatable sleeping pads we’ve included later in this guide.

-However, we also found the Therm-a-Rest Z Lite Sol really came into its own when used in combination with an inflatable pad at colder temperatures for excellent insulation and a cozy night’s sleep.
+However, I also found the Therm-a-Rest Z Lite Sol really came into its own when used in combination with an inflatable pad at colder temperatures for excellent insulation and a cozy night’s sleep.
+Read my full review of the Therm-a-Rest Z Lite Sol sleeping pad.

 A blow up camping mattress is pretty much the holy grail when it comes to lightweight packability and additional comfort on the trail.
 With that in mind, there are pretty much endless options out there when it comes to a blow up sleeping pad.